santcorc/backup-borg-docker-elasticsearch/README.md

 # backup-borg-docker-elasticsearch
-A dockerized borg container to create backups of docker volumes applied to elasticsearch snapshots
+A dockerized borg container to create backups of docker volumes applied to elasticsearch snapshots.

 ## Usage